BarnsNobel/IPOEqualizerSettings/README.md

 # IPOEqualizerSettings
-My Private Collection of IPOEqualizer Settings
+My Private Collection of IPOEqualizer Settings to be offered for wholesale